Back to view all work

 It starts with UX

-Then came testing and gathering ideas from the users themselves – our specialist research team met online with volunteers, beneficiaries, supporters and staff, discussing what we’d mapped out and letting them break it to redesign it all over again.
+Then came testing and gathering ideas from the users themselves.
+Our specialist research team met online with volunteers, beneficiaries, supporters and staff - discussing what we'd mapped out and letting them break it to redesign it all over again.

-“Opinions were plentiful on this one,” says Head of Insight and Strategy, Ross Musgrove.
-“The sheer energy from every user group interviewed on what was broken, and what could help to fix it, was just awesome.
-Our design team basically increased from 4 to 14”.
+"Opinions were plentiful on this one," says Head of Insight and Strategy, Ross Musgrove.
+"The sheer energy from every user group interviewed on what was broken, and what could help to fix it, was just awesome.
+Our design team basically increased from 4 to 14."

-Release the crayons!
+Release the crayons

-To the coding library!
+To the coding library

 The results